sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 We will extend the UserToken interface to utilize RSA to both authenticate and exchange keys.
 The server will generate a key pair, consisting of a public key and a private key, and will generate a signature using the private key.
 We can then verify that signature to validate the token.

 ### Justification
 With public-key authentication, signatures created by the user's private key cannot be forged by anybody who does not have the key.
 However, a third party who has the public key would be able to verify that a signature is valid.

-RSA in particular was chosen because it can be also be utilized for Threat Models 3 and 4 as well.
+This ensures that forged tokens will not be accepted, as a third party would be able to verify if the signature is valid or not.
+RSA in particular was chosen because it can be also be utilized for multiple other mechanisms, providing coverage and economy of mechanism.

 ## T3: Unauthorized File Servers
 Since we may only assume that file servers are entirely trustworthy after they have been properly authenticated, we must ensure that if a user wishes to contact a server, that they actually connect to that server and not some other server that is potentially malicious.
 Since any user may run a file server, the group server may not be required to know about all file servers and thus may not be used in user authentification of a file server.